 How David Lee Roth Really Left Van Halen

 Like the histories of all great rock bands, Van Halen’s past includes some landmark dates.
 For example, on Feb.
 10, 1978, Van Halen’s game-changing debut album was released.
 On May 29, 1983, Van Halen performed in front of 375,000 fans at the massive US Festival.
-And on April 1, 1985, singer David Lee Roth shocked the rock world by announcing that he was leaving Van Halen to pursue a solo career.
+Then singer David Lee Roth shocked the rock world on April 1, 1985 by announcing that he was leaving Van Halen to pursue a solo career.

 But as it turns out, this last event didn't really happen on that date or transpire in that manner.
 With few notable exceptions, this mythical account of Roth’s exit has been presented as gospel truth (including, to be honest, this site), perhaps because the idea of Roth springing this news on April Fools’ Day makes for a great story.